 An hourly rate creates the illusion that a potential client can compare the cost of different law firms, when in fact a lawyer billing $475 per hour may end up charging the client less than another charging $275 per hour.
 The client's real concern is not what the lawyer says his or her billable rate is.
 The client's concern is how much the representation is going to cost.
 The client needs to be able to weigh the cost of the representation against the value the law firm will provide.
 This requires a level of transparency and good faith in billing practices that few law firms are willing to commit to.

 Our experience is that there's really no such thing as a "cookie cutter" case.
 Every client has unique concerns and every situation presents unique challenges and opportunities.
 This makes it difficult to publish a fair fee schedule; what might be fair for one client might not be for another.
 That said, at Backes & Backes we look to our experience to help build a fair fee agreement with our clients and to give our clients the information they need to understand how much a representation will cost.
 Once we understand a client's needs, through experience we can give the client a realistic sense of what costs the client is facing.

 Recognizing that each client matter is unique, we cannot publish a truly fair ledger of our charges.
 To give some insight into how our experience will inform our advice as to how much a matter will cost, we can report some of sample fees for various matters:

 - Estate Litigation: An executor successfully defended a lawsuit brought by a disinherited heir.
-Extensive discovery and motion practice, settled at beginning of trial.
+Firm retained as trial counsel after client dismissed prior attorneys.
+Settled at beginning of trial.
 Fee: $52,000.

 - Estate Planning: High asset married couple required sophisticated estate and tax planning, together with powers of attorney and health care directives.
 Fee: $4,400.